Acute accent: Keyboard input

-Because keyboards have only a limited number of keys, US standard keyboards do not have keys for accented characters.
+Because keyboards have only a limited number of keys and accents are rarely used in American English, US standard keyboards do not have keys for accented characters.
 An alternative method is the 'dead key', a key that modifies the meaning of the next key press.
 This method was used with typewriters where, when the typist typed an accent, the carriage did not move as usual with the effect that the next letter would be written on the same place on the paper.
 An appropriate keyboard mapping (such as US-International) provides this function via the right-hand Alt key.
 Thus (apostrophe) is a dead key so appears to have no effect until the next key is pressed, when it adds the desired acute accent.